 There are some foods with a high price tag that are cheaply made and with minimal nutritional value to a dog.
 Sadly, for the most part, these expensive foods rely heavily on marketing to veterinarians and big kick-backs to their practices.
 Most, if not all of these foods are full of corn, vegetable sources of protein, and meat by-products.
 Corn is a cheap filler with no nutritional value to dogs.
 Vegetable proteins are also cheap and is not the best protein source for dogs.
 Meat by-products are the left-over meats at a food processing plant and are labeled unfit for human consumption.
 Many food companies put their money into marketing instead of into the food itself.

 Grain Free Foods: Is it Really the Healthiest Option?

 Since the grain-free movement has become popular, some companies are replacing the expensive healthy meats with cheap pea-based proteins.
-They are using potatoes instead of grain to cheaply add bulk to their food.
-This appears to be the cause behind a surge in a serious heart condition called Dilated Cardiomyopathy (DCM).
+They are using particular vegetables instead of grain to cheaply add bulk to their food.
+This appears to be the cause behind a surge in the serious heart condition called Dilated Cardiomyopathy (DCM).

 Pea Protein in Grain-Free Dog Food

 Before the grain-free movement, grain held dry dog food together.
 Pure meat will not hold together in a dry food.
 Therefore, makers of grain-free dog foods started using pea-protein as a primary “glue” during the manufacturing process.
 Pea-protein increases the protein content that is reported on the bag and is cheaper than adding meat.
 To capitalize on this, many manufacturers started adding not only pea-protein but pea starch.
 Adding pea starch divides the pea report on the bag and made the peas